Q: Where did the idea of a fishing lure that jigs while being trolled come from?

 A: We’re always working on several new ideas simultaneously.
 We started the company basically three (3) years ago now and have spent the majority of the time writing our first five (5) patents, building our website, and marketing at trade shows and the like.
 Now that we have the intellectual property protection that those afford, we feel like we’re in a really good spot to be able to scale and sell in bulk to tackle shops and other retail stores.
 We’ll eventually need to build a bigger shop too.

 Other than that we’re working on Glow Mag Custom RIFT spoons for Salmon fishing which will be coming out this Summer.
-We also have our ‘Damn Good Deer Drag’ hitting stores soon.
+We also have our ‘Kick-ass Deer Drag’ hitting stores soon.
 New projects are always fun.
 Revisiting and reworking previous projects is really a lot of fun too.